 6. Beavers do not bite off their own testicles.

 This one may sound obvious, but up until the 1100s, people thought that beavers did.
 The myth originated in ancient Egypt and reappeared in the bestiaries of medieval Europe.
 The story went that beavers knew hunters were after them for the valuable castoreum oil in their testicles.
 This myth was not terribly difficult to disprove, largely because beaver testicles do not hang outside their bodies.

 Until recently, the last mention of a beaver sighting in England came in 1789 when a bounty was paid for a beaver head in Yorkshire.
-By that point, the once prolific beaver had dwindled due to over-hunting for their valuable pelts and medicinal glands.
-For several hundred years, the species disappeared from Great Britain, and it was assumed they’d gone extinct.
-Last year, a retired environmental scientist documented a family of beavers living near his home, but now the rodents are causing a controversy.
-Although beavers are also making a comeback on the continent—after numbers dwindled to just 1,200 the population is now estimated around 300,000—British officials are concerned the ecosystem has changed too much to accommodate them.
+By that point, the once-prolific beaver had dwindled due to over-hunting for their valuable pelts and medicinal glands.
+For a few hundred years, the species disappeared from Great Britain.
+In the 2010s, conservationists reintroduced a wild population of beavers to a river in Devon and observed how the animals took to their new environment.
+In 2020, beavers were given legal protection in the UK.

-In order for this mammal to live a semi-aquatic life, beavers utilize a host of adaptations that help them navigate the water.
-Nose and ear valves shut to keep out water while submerged, and nictitating membranes or transparent "third eyelids" act as goggles.
-Perhaps most useful is that their lips close behind their oversized front teeth, allowing the beaver to transport building materials and food without drowning.
+This semi-aquatic mammal has physical adaptations that help them navigate the water.
+Nose and ear valves shut to keep out water while beavers are submerged, and nictitating membranes (transparent "third eyelids") act as goggles.
+Their lips close behind their oversized front teeth, allowing beavers to transport building materials and food without drowning.

 This post originally ran in 2015 and has been updated for 2021.